xtasysensei/create-users-bash/README.md

 Works in any GNU/Linux environment

 ## Caution
-This script will modify current configuration.
+This script will modify current System configurations.
 Only use after thorough verification.
 The Author is not liable for any damages caused by this script.